EduardoQG/EduardoQG/README.md

 ### Hi there 👋

+My name is Eduardo.
+I am a self-taught developer and I had been working in personal projects until now, using technologies as Java, HTML, CSS and Bootstrap, and Javascript.
+I am passionate about learning to code better everyday.

 <!--
 **EduardoQG/EduardoQG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.